colinxr/junction-bank/.development-context/PRDs/PRD-009-categories-domain.md

 -   [ ] Can list all categories with pagination
 -   [ ] Can view single category details
--   [ ] Can update category name and type
+-   [ ] Can update category name and notes
 -   [ ] Cannot delete category if it has transactions
 -   [ ] Proper error messages for business rule violations